Get all the latest data for Mendoza

 Does buying property help me get residency and citizenship in Mendoza in 2026?

-As of early 2026, buying residential property in Mendoza does not automatically help you get residency or citizenship because Argentina's migration system does not treat real estate purchases as a residency pathway.
+As of 2026, buying a normal residential property in Mendoza does not automatically give a foreigner Argentine residency or citizenship.

 Can I legally rent out property on my visa in Mendoza right now?

-You do not need to live in Argentina to rent out your Mendoza property, but as a non-resident earning Argentine-source rental income, you will face specific tax withholding requirements that typically require a local representative.
+You do not need to live in Argentina to rent out a Mendoza property, but you usually need a local administrator, agency, accountant, or representative to manage payments and compliance.

 We cover everything there is to know about buying and renting out in Mendoza here.